 measured in weight/volume, the weight of the herb (marc) to the liquid volume

-ratio of herb to solution is 1:8 or 1:10 depending on the herbs.
+ratio for making herbal tinctures is a solution of 1:8 or 1:10 depending on the herbs.
 Some herbs are

 fluffy and some are denser as in roots.
 Roots may take a 1:8 ratio and fluffy